Timed Metadata: SCTE 35-based content replacement¶

 tags present different ways of signaling similar information.
 By adding them

-both, compatibility with a broader range of 3rd party services that make use of
+both, compatibility with a broader range of third party services that make use

 tag being present (e.g., Yospace), while others expect